BurendoUK/burendo-handbook-public/docs/Engineering/Misc/reading-list.md

 A Practice curated list of resources and recommended reading we at Burendo really like and which are aligned with our philosophy and vision.

+Practice members should feel free to submit suggestions via PR, including a _submitted by_ line in the entry.

 ## Articles